How Young Professionals Can Work Abroad

 And he is one of the growing numbers of young professionals taking advantage of the corporate world's effort to globalize its operations and personnel.

-"International work is no longer the province of a few select senior managers, but has become everyday enough to cross the desk of junior people as well," said Margaret Malewski, who has written a book about young professionals — a group she calls GenXpat: the Young Professional's Guide to Making a Successful Life Abroad.
+"International work is no longer the province of a few select senior managers, but has become everyday enough to cross the desk of junior people as well," said Margaret Malewski, who has written a book about young professionals — a group she calls GenXpat: the Young Professional's Guide to Making a Successful Life Abroad, many of whose concepts apply to Millennials.

-Over the last several years, there has been a steady but noticeable increase in the number of young, typically single, expatriates, said Christy Christian, manager of international operations for ComPsych Corporation, a provider of employee assistance programs to 5,600 companies in 93 countries.
+Over the last several years, there has been a steady but noticeable increase in the number of young, typically single, expatriates, said Christy Christian, manager of international operations for ComPsych Corporation, a provider of employee assistance programs to 33,000 organizations in 140 countries.

 Seasoned professionals were dispatched from company headquarters to make sure that branch offices were in line with the home office.
 Communication limitations meant the employee had to be highly experienced and reliable.

-But that began changing about 10 years ago.
-Malewski, who is 29 and worked for Proctor & Gamble in the Middle East and Switzerland, observes that speed in the marketplace is essential.
+But that began changing about 20 years ago.
+Malewski, who worked for Proctor & Gamble at 29 in the Middle East and Switzerland, observes that speed in the marketplace is essential.
 In order to remain competitive, companies must take a global approach to new products and services.

 "So many multinationals are adopting a form of a matrix structure, where they have some local representation (e.g., sales reps) but much of the strategy is done regionally, to ensure comprehensive regional or global rollouts," said Malewski, adding that this creates the need for several layers of international employees, from entry-level to executives.